MAPC/stateofequity/_outcome/diversity.markdown

 strategies:
 - title: Low and moderate income residents can afford to live in any part of the region they choose
-  content: The lack of affordable housing options for all of Metro Boston residents
+  text: The lack of affordable housing options for all of Metro Boston residents
     impacts the region's ability to support young families and a thriving economy.
     Half the region's renters are housing cost burdened, meaning they spend more than 30% of their household income on rent, and 30% of the region's homeowners are